brandur/sorg/content/drafts/acid.md

 one has access to a pristine view of the data (depending on isolation level) even if the other has modified it, and results are reconciled when the transactions are ready to commit.
-Modern RDMSes have sophisticated version control systems that make this possible in ways that are correct and efficient.
+Modern RDMSes have sophisticated multiversion concurrency control systems that make this possible in ways that are correct and efficient.

 Concurrent resource access is a problem that every real world web application is going to have to deal with.
 So